 Certificate: Every student who completes the program will receive a Certificate of Completion from Georgia Tech, recognizing their training in innovation and entrepreneurship.
 This certificate can be a valuable addition to college applications or resumes.

-A unique aspect of this pilot program is the opportunity it creates for a student learning pathway.
-Those high school students who have participated in the InVenture Mind, and who are admitted to the Slovak University of Technology (STU) to continue their education, will be able to keep working on their startup as part of their university education.
-These students will have access to Create-X, Georgia Tech’s entrepreneurship support program, adapted at STU as an extracurricular opportunity to launch startups during university.
+A unique aspect: The high school students who have participated in the InVenture Mind program, and who are admitted to a university in Bratislava will be able to keep working on their startup as part of their university education.
+These students will have access to Create-X, Georgia Tech’s entrepreneurship support program, adapted at Slovak Technical University as an extracurricular opportunity to launch startups during university.
 Upon graduation, they can connect with local incubators and entrepreneurship programs in Bratislava’s startup ecosystem to further grow their ventures.
 In short, the InVenture Mind is the first step in a broader innovation pipeline – from high school innovator to college entrepreneur, to startup founder.

 Networking and Mentorship: Students will meet and work with mentors from Georgia Tech and Slovakia’s tech community.
 This networking can lead to lasting relationships, internships, or mentorships that extend beyond the program.
 Being part of the inaugural Bratislava InVenture Mind also means students will become alumni of the program, paving the way for future cohorts and potentially helping to mentor younger students down the line.